udacity/CarND-Extended-Kalman-Filter-Project/ide_profiles/xcode/README.md

 ### How to debug using Xcode IDE profile?

+First you would need to configure your profile for debugging.

 1. Click on the "ALL_BUILD" Scheme on the top left.
 Dropdown with Schemes will open.

 ![Scheme selection button](images/schemes_location.png)